SparkCode/anki-card-generator/README.md

 ### Prerequisites

-- An OpenRouter API key (available from [OpenRouter](https://openrouter.ai/keys))
-- Optional: OpenAI API key for text-to-speech functionality
+- An OpenAI API key (required for AI card generation and text-to-speech).
+You can obtain one from [OpenAI](https://platform.openai.com/api-keys).
 - Anki desktop app with the AnkiConnect add-on installed (add-on code: 2055492159)
 - A modern web browser